 Car insurance (you can also choose to pay this monthly) – one car costs $600 a year and the other $720 a year.
 We are just about to explore whether a multi-car policy will save us some money but as one of our cars is a Japanese import it can make it tricky to do cost comparisons as it isn’t recognised on the comparison sites.

-Quarterly bills to budget for in Brisbane
+Cost of living, Brisbane: Quarterly bills to budget for

 Water (including usage for a family of five and standing charges) $370 – $480 per qtr.
 In Queensland you only pay for water usage when renting – find out more here.
 For water in other states, Google ‘water charges renting’ + the state.
 Our bill fluctuates depending on how much rain water we have stored for topping up our pool and pond – during dry spells we have to use our hose pipe which increases our water bill.

 Electricity – $130 – 230 per qtr * We have solar panels which massively reduces our electricity bill.
 We only have one aircon/heating unit that we use for short periods – we don’t run it all day.
 Our bills vary depending on how much we’ve used the air con or heating, and in winter we produce less energy so our bills increase.
 In our 4-bed rental without a pool our electricity bill was approx. $440 per qtr.
-In our 5-bed home with a pool our bill was approx. $670 per qtr before we had solar panels installed last year.
+In our 5-bed home with a pool our bill was approx. $670 per qtr before we had solar panels installed.
 So energy bills can vary a LOT depending on the house.

-Monthly bills to budget for in Brisbane
+Brisbane cost of living: Monthly bills to budget for

 Internet, home phone and basic TV package – $80